otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 enum Days { Monday=1, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday};
 ```

-In this example Monday is assigned the value 1 and the rest of the enumerators are assigned the value of the previous enumerator plus one.
+In this example, Monday is assigned the value 1, and the rest of the enumerators are assigned the value of the previous enumerator plus one.

-You can use an enumeration like any other variable, you can assign a value to it or compare it to other enumeration values.
+You can use an enumeration like any other variable.
+You can assign a value or compare it to other enumeration values.
 For example:

 ```cs
 Days today = Days.Monday;